jackamsterdam/Major-Project-MEAN-stack-Shopping-Online/README.md

 Correct use of Enums to populate select option fields instead of hard coding strings

-Reusable components: products component cateogries component cart componennts and just passing Output to parents no exactly
+Reusable Shared components: products component cateogries component cart componennts and just passing Output to parents instead of duplicating components

-use of custom directives custom pipes
+use of  custom pipes

 added focus on register and login page on first input box